 Build a wide range of skills using both digital and analogue film cameras.
 Developing skills in software – such as Photoshop and Lightroom – will allow you to edit digital images and you will explore film and darkroom processing and printing for the analogue film camera.

 The School of Digital and Creative Industries at Weymouth College has purpose-built facilities including a large fully equipped darkroom, photography studio, and a large suite of the latest Apple Macintosh computers.
 Gallery trips to London and workshops with professional photographers are an integral part of the Course.
 As part of your programme you may be given the opportunity to work on joint initiatives with dance, drama, music or hairdressing students as well as being involved with community projects.
 Our current students are working on an experimental images project with Nothe Fort in Weymouth.

 100% pass rate in A Level Photography in 2020 – 1.4% above National Average

-At least 5 GCSEs at Grade 9-5 including English.
+At least 5 GCSEs at Grade 9-5 including English Language and Maths.
 You must provide a portfolio of your own Photography work at interview.